Mohankirushna/Mohan_camerastream_handling_Security-and-Surveillance-System/README.md

    - *Technology*: A combination of supervised and unsupervised learning can be applied, with human input used to label edge cases and fine-tune model performance.

 7. *Reduction of False Positives*
    - *Action*: Integrate cascading layers of AI agents where lower-level agents (e.g., basic object detection) feed into more complex agents (e.g., behavior analysis).
-This minimizes unne wecessary false alarms.
+This minimizes unnecessary false alarms.
    - *Continuous Feedback Loop*: AI agents refine thresholds to reduce error rates and optimize the system to handle more complex scenarios over time.

 ---